rbutenuth/fpl/doc/dictionaries.md

 ## Introduction

-There are two builtin data structures in FPL: Immutable lists and mutable dictonaries.
+There are two builtin data structures in FPL: Immutable lists and mutable dictionaries.
 A dictionary is created with the function `dict`

 ```